Adrien Agreste: In the main series

 Adrien has a very distant relationship with his father, and he acts in a way that meets his father's expectations despite not being able to express himself because of this.
 He has a varying relationship with Plagg, but the two of them care about each other.
 Adrien has a generally positive relationship with his classmates, especially with Nino Lahiffe, his best friend.
 He also has a close relationship with Kagami Tsurugi, one of the students from the fencing lessons that he attends.
-Adrien has a childhood friend, Chloé Bourgeois, of whose usual behavior he does not approve due to her stupidity and rudeness towards others.
+Adrien has a childhood friend, Chloé Bourgeois, of whose usual behavior he does not approve because of her rudeness toward others.